 He alleged that “Europe, and Germany in particular, is in the focus of these experiments,” adding that German-language internet sites had also been increasingly targeted by so-called ‘troll factories’ distributing targeted misinformation.

 “The perpetrators are interested in delegitimizing the democratic process as such, no matter who that subsequently helps,” he said in a rare interview with Sueddeutsche Zeitung in November.
 He also acknowledged that “[finding] an attribution to a state actor is technically difficult.”

-Posted by Jim W. Dean, Managing Editor on February 7, 2017, With 840 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on February 7, 2017, With 843 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.